 We bought a new car.
 FLASHING SIGN, STUPID MOVE!

-My wife was able to get a decent deal through GM’s A-1 plan for family members of GM workers, but we still paid over $19,000 for a 2001 Pontiac Grand Am.
+My wife was able to get a decent deal through GM’s A-1 plan for family members of GM workers.
+We still paid over $19,000 for a 2001 Pontiac Grand Am.
 I proceeded to get into a one car accident with a post at a Popeye’s restaurant and learned another valuable lesson.
-Well two lessons actually, first I needed to stop trying to punish and/or teach lessons to inanimate objects, they never learn.
+Well two lessons actually, first I needed to stop trying to punish and/or teach lessons to inanimate objects.
+They never learn.
 Secondly, don’t make an insurance claim for any damage around the $1,000 mark.
 You would be better off paying to fix it yourself.
 The math does not work out once you factor in the increased insurance rate you will be paying for the next couple of years.

 My smartest car move to date was the purchase of a 2000 Ford Focus.